AISHWARYADEVI-M/network-port-scanner/README.md

 A lightweight and efficient TCP Port Scanner with a Graphical User Interface (GUI) built using Python and Tkinter.
 This tool helps identify open ports and associated services on a target system, supporting basic network security analysis.

-> This project was developed as part of the VOIS Edunet AICTE Cybersecurity Virtual Internship.

 # Project Overview